-Heat, and heat shock proteins, have been shown to significantly reduce mortality in a rat model of sepsis, an overwhelming infection that is usually fatal.
+Heat, and heat shock proteins, were shown to significantly reduce mortality in a rat model of sepsis, an overwhelming infection that is usually fatal.
 Rats that were treated with heat 16 hours prior to the induction of sepsis showed elevated heat shock proteins in the brain, heart, liver, muscle, white blood cells, and lungs, and had significantly reduced mortality (6).
 Another similar study showed a maximum induction of heat shock proteins in the heart and lung 6 to 24 hours after heat treatment, and a 79% survival rate at 7 days in heat treated rats, compared with a 31% survival rate in rats that were not heated.
 The lung tissue was examined in these rats, and showed that the heat treatment resulted in significantly less lag damage compared to the unheated rats (7).

 Saunas Reduce Your Risk of Pneumonia

 Regular sauna use was shown to correlate with a lower risk of pneumonia in a long term study of large group of middle age men in Finland.
 2,210 men, ages 42-61 years, were followed up after an average of 26.6 years.
 They compared groups who used a sauna less than one a week, 2-3 times a week, and more than 4 times a week.
 After adjusting for other risk factors, the group that used a sauna 2-3 times a week was 31% less likely, and the group who used a sauna more than 4 times a week was 44% less likely to be diagnosed with pneumonia (8).
 When they looked at all respiratory diseases, including COPD, asthma, and pneumonia, they found that 2-3 times per week sauna use was correlated with a 27% lower incidence and more than 4 times a week with a 41% reduced incidence of respiratory disease (9).